euphort-wind/euphort-wind.github.io/content/post/luxembourg/index.md

 <b>💐 National flower: </b> Floribunda Rose <i>(Anne Beffort Rose)</i>

-<b>🦉 Local wisdom:</b> "Et muss ee sech net ginn, soulaang nach Kniddelen am Dëppe sinn." / "<i>You should not to give up as long as you still have dumplings in the pot.</i>" — Luxembourgish proverb
+<b>🦉 Local wisdom:</b> "Et muss ee sech net ginn, soulaang nach Kniddelen am Dëppe sinn." / "<i>You should not  give up as long as you still have some dumplings in the pot.</i>" — Luxembourgish proverb

 <b>👨‍🎓 The oldest university:</b> The University of Luxembourg <i>(Universitéit Lëtzebuerg)</i>, Luxembourg City, est. 2003.